coraxx/CpuGpuGraph/README.md

 * Material Design In XAML Toolkit [^1]
 + code from Chang-Hung Liang to get GPU load via nvapi.dll (installed with Nvidia driver) [^2]
-+ the latter was packed by me into "nvGpuLoad_x86.dll"
++ the latter was packed by me into the "nvGpuLoad_x86.dll"
 + WPF GUI

 [^1]: http://materialdesigninxaml.net/